notwindstone/anisun/docs/README.md

 i also tried [importmaps](https://www.mercedes-benz.io/blog/2023-01-05-you-might-not-need-module-federation-orchestrate-your-microfrontends-at-runtime-with-import-maps) but it didn't really work. maybe i should figure out what exactly should i pass as a file, because i just passed a transpiled react code

 [@paciolan/remote-component](https://www.npmjs.com/package/@paciolan/remote-component) was easy to setup and use, i managed to use not only built-in react hooks, but even some packages from npm, like lucide-react or material ui icons. tho tanstack query didn't work, because remote-component's starter kit is really outdated
-// update a day later: i dropped remote-component-starter and configured building stuff from scratch and managed to make a project on react and even vue that will bundle every dependency smoothly
+// update a day later: i dropped remote-component-starter and configured building stuff from scratch and managed to make a project on react and even vue that will bundle every dependency smoothly, which will work in the project

 ask about using this logo